 The man that lives next door is tall.

 The man, that lives next door, is tall.

-Do not place a comma before who or which if the information provided by the relative clause is essential to understand which person or thing (or what kind of person or thing) the writer is talking about.
+Do not place a comma before "who" or "which" if the information provided by the relative clause is essential to understand which person or thing the writer is talking about.

 The man who lives next door is tall.

 The man, who lives next door, is tall.

 We need the relative clause "who lives next door" to know exactly who is the man the writer is talking about.
 We do not use commas in a situation like this.

 Place a comma before "who" or "which" only if the relative clause is not necessary to know who or what you are talking about.
 That is, the relative clause provides additional information about the person or thing, but this extra information is not essential to identify the subject.

 My neighbor Peter, who lives next door, is very tall.

 Even if you omit the clause "who lives next door", the reader knows who you are talking about (your neighbor Peter).
 The clause "who lives next door" just adds extra information.